DeveloperTani/Iot-edge/README.md

 **Status (2025-07-11):**
 Both frontend and backend are deployed on Azure.
-The backend cloud-based endpoints are not currently in use and data/commands are routed straight API --> MQTT broker --> device and vice versa.
+The backend cloud-based endpoints are not currently in use and data/commands are routed straight through API --> MQTT broker --> device and vice versa.

 See [ESP32 thermostat](./thermostat-prototype/) for device details.